 Yes, a functional trainer is a piece of ideal equipment for weight loss.
-Functional training helps your body move more comfortably and make your workout more effective, which helps you burn more calories (source).
+Functional training helps your body move more comfortably and makes your workout more effective, helping you burn more calories (source).

 After that, choose your desired duration (3 or 6 months) and find out how many fewer calories you need to consume daily to reach your target weight loss goal.

 Hence, though the functional trainer helps you achieve weight loss, it doesn’t’ help you solely.
 You need to combine it with a healthy diet and do certain other cardio exercises such as running to lose weight.

 You might already be impressed with the versatility of the home functional trainer.
 But remember, when you decide to buy a cable home gym, your choice should depend on your personal preference.

 Buyer’s reviews help, but you should also consider specs, features, warranty, and the price.
 And most of the trainers I discussed above are in consideration of all these factors.